jesse-schewe/DrainageDitches/README.md

 WBDHU10 has sizes from 102 sqkm to 82,002.48 sqkm with the median at 624.18 sqkm.\
 The max is so large because of the Lake Superior unit\
 \
-[Hydrologic Unit Maps by the USGS](https://water.usgs.gov/GIS/huc.html) provides the best explanation for the hydrologic units (HUs) in the US that I've seen this far.\
+[Hydrologic Unit Maps by the USGS](https://water.usgs.gov/GIS/huc.html) provides the best explanation for the hydrologic units (HUs) in the US that I've seen this far.
+It helped me confirm I have the most up to date data.\
 \
 In ArcGIS Pro, exported features with states column containing MN from WBDHU10 as WBDHU10_MN\
 Shipped exported shapefiles over to Ubuntu to work in Jupyter Notebooks\